 - Conversion of my deposit from MYR to USD

-- Purchase made for every indexes based on the portfolio allocation
+- Purchase made for every index based on the portfolio allocation

 - Rebalancing made if any